arjbhat/ImageProcessing/USEME.md

 ## GUI commands

+Providing names is at no point required, and a default name is provided, however if you wish to switch between multiple images, you can choose the name of the output to have multiple images loaded at once.

 - `load`
     - Press the load image button on the bottom right.
 Select an image, press enter, then optionally provide a name to call the image.